Estadio Azteca: History

-The Estadio Azteca was envisioned as a major sports venue during the Presidency of Adolfo López Mateos, when Mexico was awarded the 1968 Summer Olympics, where the football final was held.
+The Estadio Azteca was envisioned as a major sports venue during the presidency of Adolfo López Mateos, when Mexico was awarded the 1968 Summer Olympics, where the football final was held.
 The stadium was designed by architects Pedro Ramírez Vázquez and Rafael Mijares Alcérreca and broke ground in 1961.
 The inaugural match was between Club América and Torino F.C. on 29 May 1966, with a capacity for 107,494 spectators.
 The first goal was scored by Brazilian Arlindo Dos Santos and the second one by Brazilian José Alves; later, the Italians tied the game, which ended in 2–2 draw.
 Mexican president Gustavo Díaz Ordaz made the initial kick and FIFA president Sir Stanley Rous was the witness.

 A modern illumination system was inaugurated on 5 June 1966, with the first night game played between Spanish side Valencia C.F. and Necaxa.
 The first goal of the match was scored by Honduran José Cardona for Valencia.
 Roberto Martínez, aka Caña Brava, became the first Mexican to score a goal in the stadium after scoring for Necaxa.
 The result was a 3–1 victory for Valencia.

 In 1978 the stadium hosted the final of the Copa Interamericana between América and Boca Juniors of Argentina, and would host a final again in 1990 between América and Club Olimpia of Paraguay.

 The Estadio Azteca is also the site in which Pelé and Diego Maradona (during the 1970 and 1986 FIFA World Cup) lifted the trophy for the last time (The Jules Rimet Trophy and the current FIFA World Cup Trophy, respectively).

 Estadio Azteca has also been used for musical performances throughout its history.
 Michael Jackson (5 sold-out shows in 1993), Menudo (in 1983), U2 (in 2006 and 2011), Luis Miguel (in 2002), Paul McCartney (in 2012 and 2017), Elton John, Maná, Juan Gabriel, Gloria Estefan, Jaguares, Lenny Kravitz, *Nsync, Hanson, Ana Gabriel, and The Three Tenors all have become part of the stadium's main spectacle.
-The stadium has also been used for political events, including Mexican president Felipe Calderón's campaign closure in 2006, as well as religious events, such as Jehovah's Witnesses conventions, and the appearance of Pope John Paul II in 1999.
+The stadium has also been used for political events, including Mexican president Felipe Calderón's campaign closure in 2006, as well as religious events, such as Jehovah's Witnesses conventions and the appearance of Pope John Paul II in 1999.

 In April 2017, it was announced that starting July 2018, Cruz Azul would relocate to the Azteca on a temporary basis, due to the impending demolition of the Estadio Azul.
-According to club owner Guillermo Álvarez, they plan on building a new private stadium, which could take an estimated three-to-four years.

-The stadium is scheduled to host games during the 2026 FIFA World Cup that will take place in the United States, Mexico and Canada.
-It will be the third time Azteca hosts World Cup games as the 1970 and 1986 games took place at the stadium.
-Additionally, it is currently vying for the inaugural game with SoFi Stadium in Los Angeles as another possible venue for the game.
+The stadium is scheduled to host matches during the 2026 FIFA World Cup, including the opening match, in a tournament to take place in the United States, Mexico, and Canada.
+It will be the third time Azteca has hosted World Cup games; in 1970 and 1986, games also took place at the stadium.